 Also, a bull bar is not 100%.
+Is Bull Bar worth it all the time?
 It only protects certain parts of the vehicle.
 A rock can avoid a bull bar and take out a headlight.
 It will only offer protection against large blunt objects hurling at the front bumper.

 Do Bull Bars Help In An Accident?

 Bull-bars render crumple zones ineffective by transferring crash energy to the cabin.
 This can be deadly to those inside the cabin.
 They may block car sensors preventing airbags from opening during a collision.

 Bull bars are often installed in rural areas to protect a vehicle from deer or kangaroos impacts.
 A bull bar protects the radiator and coolers.
 Its main function is to protect your vehicle from scrub, bushes, or even trees and rocks off-road.